-If the application proposes the development (either new construction or acquisition/rehabilitation) of housing units that will be sold to low- and moderate-income homebuyers, a formal agreement is required between the Subrecipient and a HUD-approved housing counseling agency to provide pre-purchase and homebuyer education services to all new home buyers.
+If the application proposes the development (either new construction or acquisition/rehabilitation) of housing units that will be sold to low-and moderate-income homebuyers, a formal agreement is required between the Subrecipient and a HUD-approved housing counseling agency to provide pre-purchase and homebuyer education services to all new homebuyers.
 This requirement does not apply to owner-occupied housing rehabilitation activities.

+E. Homebuyer Requirements:

-2. Homebuyer Requirements: Homes must be sold to income-eligible homebuyers.
-Grantees are required to complete an intake application process for all homebuyers.
-Homebuyer underwriting will be completed by DCA before the homebuyer can close.
-All homebuyers must receive a homebuyer subsidy (minimum \$1,000) and maintain the home as their primary residence for the required years of the affordability period.
+Homes must be sold to income-eligible homebuyers.
+Grantees must complete an intake application process for all homebuyers.
+DCA will complete homebuyer underwriting before the homebuyer can close.
+All homebuyers must receive a subsidy [minimum one thousand and 00/100 dollars (\$1,000)] and maintain the home as their primary residence for the required years of the affordability period.

-B. Housing Rehabilitation of Owner-Occupied Single-Family Homes
+Housing Rehabilitation of Owner-Occupied Single-Family Homes